arnesund/arnesund.github.io/_posts/2024-11-02-a-tiny-eval-dataset-for-large-language-vision-models.md

 I use a small prompt, typically something like "Describe the photo or screenshot", when testing each model.
 Different prompts might tease out higher quality descriptions of course, but we're doing a vibe check here and the most important part of that is the ability to discard a model as not interesting quickly.

-Below each image I'll include the output from each model I've tested.
-Plus a description of which models I still consider good or even best.
+Below each image I include an assessment of how each model did on that task.
+Expanding that assessment reveals the full output from the model, for those that want to inspect the details.

 ## Model summary